ds4dm/ZERO/docs/support_files/LCP.rst

 Utilities
 ====================================

 However, sometimes one might want to solve an MPEC. i.e., optimize over the feasible region of the set as decribed above.
-For this purpose, two functions :py:func:`Game::LCP::LCPasMILP` and :py:func:`Game::LCP::LCPasMIQP` are available, depending upon whether one wants to optimize a linear objective function or a convex quadratic objective function over the set of solutions.
+For this purpose, two functions :cpp:func:`MathOpt::LCP::LCPasMILP` and :cpp:func:`MathOpt::LCP::LCPasMIQP` are available, depending upon whether one wants to optimize a linear objective function or a convex quadratic objective function over the set of solutions.
+Also, note that :cpp:func:`MathOpt::LCP::setMIPLinearObjective`, :cpp:func:`MathOpt::LCP::setMIPQuadraticObjective`, :cpp:func:`MathOpt::LCP::setMIPFeasibilityObjective` can change the objective function of the MIP model (if one is called for solving the LCP).